Nicot31/STM32F4-Discovery/README.md

 Then enter the target directory and the project name.

 For global information on the STM32F4-Discovery usage with em::Blocks IDE, have a look on my site: http://www.nicot31.fr

+## Code examples
+Example of COM port emulation with the USB OTG:
+- USB OTG emulates a new COM port and echo all incoming characters